NikolaiRadke/Noko/README.md

 The **NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 Right now, i am writing the building instructions.

-*26.02.2016 - Working in Swizerland for the next 8 days.
-The wiki must wait.*
+*07.03.2016 - Back from Swizerland.
+Working on building instructions and schematics.*

 <table border="0">
   <tr>